Analyzing MP Materials's Unusual Options Activity | Benzinga

 Analyzing MP Materials's Unusual Options Activity

-Shares of MP Materials (NYSE:MP) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $36.17.
+Shares of MP Materials (NYSE:MP) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $35.67.

 - Sentiment: BEARISH